JanssenProject/jans/docs/cedarling/reference/cedarling-multi-issuer.md

 ### How routing works

-A token is routed to the custom path instead of the JWT pipeline when **both** hold:
+Routing is decided by the policy store alone: a token is sent to the custom path instead of the JWT pipeline whenever its `mapping` equals a token type declared by some **custom issuer**.
+Registering a `CustomTokenProcessor` does not change *which* path a token takes only whether that path can succeed.

-1. The policy store declares a **custom issuer** with a token type equal to the request token's `mapping`.
-2. A `CustomTokenProcessor` is registered on the `Cedarling` instance.

-If a `mapping` matches a custom issuer but no processor is registered, the token fails with `NoProcessorRegistered` (fail-closed for a `required` issuer, otherwise skipped).
+So clearing the processor does **not** fall back to the JWT pipeline.
+If a `mapping` matches a custom issuer but no processor is registered, the token fails with `NoProcessorRegistered` (the whole request fails) for a `required` issuer, otherwise the token is skipped.
+A custom `mapping` therefore cannot equal a JWT trusted issuer's token type; that collision is rejected at instance startup.

 ### 1. Configure the custom issuer